 Swimming under the flow of water to receive a natural head and neck massage is an awesome experience to have at Can-umantad Falls Candijay.
 The water is quite shallow on the edges of the catch basin but it becomes deeper the closer you get to the falls.

-There are plenty of seating areas around the main falls which is a perfect spot to chill out for a while and let the epicness of this waterfall in the Philippines sink in.
+There are plenty of seating areas around the main falls which is a perfect spot to chill out for a while.

 Drone shot of Can-umantad Falls

 Kinahugan Falls is one of the most off-the-beaten-path waterfalls in the Philippines.
-A short five-minute hike along a jungle trail to Kinahugan Falls is a worthy adventure on your list of what to do in Bohol.
+A short five-minute hike along a jungle trail to these falls is a worthy adventure.

 If you are staying in the main tourist area of Panglao, Kinahugan Falls is an 80km drive that takes approximately 2 hours.